 Good thing about Value Link pattern is that your custom input component doesn’t imply anything about how the application state is really managed.
 It could be React state.
 Or it could be something else, hidden behind valueLink.set( x ) function. <Input /> doesn’t care.
-All data-binding logic is being encapsulated in particular value link.
+All data-binding logic is being encapsulated in the particular value link.

 This feature of value links opens up a lot of possibilities, which will be covered in the next article.

 As you can see, it’s fairly easy to make simple value links and input wrappers yourself.
 But this is probably not the thing you want to do.
 You might prefer doing npm install instead:

 Then, just import links and components which has been already prepared for you, extend LinkedComponent, and start writing the

 render() right away:

-Still, these Link.state looks clumsy, adding some visual noise.
-Therefore, will will make our finishing stroke — use Link.all helper provided by the ValueLink library.
+Still, these this.linkAt() calls looks a bit clumsy adding some visual noise.
+Therefore, we will make our finishing stroke — use this.linkAll() helper provided by the ValueLink library.

-Link.all( component, key1, key2, … ) will create links for all state attributes (or for listed attributes if state keys were passed — like this.linkAll( ‘a’, ‘b’ )), and wrap them in the single object.
+this.linkAll() will create links for all state attributes (or for listed attributes if state keys were passed — like this.linkAll( ‘a’, ‘b’ )), and wrap them in the single object.
 With this change, our render() method finally becomes nice and clean:

 Not only this code looks nice, but it also is pretty efficient.
 Thing is that ValueLink library is way smarter than our naive linkState function from the previous section.
 All the links to the state members it creates are being transparently cached inside of the component.
 They will be recreated only in case if their values will actually change.

-Link.all makes sure that all cached links are up to date, and gives you the direct access to the component’s links cache.
+linkAll() makes sure that all cached links are up to date, and gives you the direct access to the component’s links cache.
 Also, you can access links from your custom event handling methods with this.links; no need to recreate them there.

 I don’t like these <Input /> wrappers!